zoogie/MSET9/README.md

   Fun fact: The 8 digit hex file, if left in extdata, will also crash FBI when selecting the "Ext Save Data" option in its main menu.
 It's the only homebrew I know that calls FS_EnumerateExtData.
 - Q: You shortened SafeB9SInstaller.bin to SafeB9S.bin, why?<br>
   A: Keeps FAT's 8.3 filename standard which avoids Long File Names, and thus enables significant space savings in the FatFs library.
 "B9" is also used for the same reason albeit not FatFs related.
 Small code footprint is of paramount importance everywhere in this exploit.
-- Q: Why doesn't this work on MAC?<br>
+- Q: Why is supporting some non-3ds OS's difficult?<br>
-  A: Because it refuses to render the following unicode craziness:<br> ￿﫿餑䠇䚅敩ꄈ∁䬅䞘䙨䙙꫿ᰗ䙃䰃䞠䞸退ࠊꁱࠅ캙ࠄsdmc退ࠊb9<br>
+  A: Because they don't like the funky unicode craziness:<br> ￿﫿餑䠇䚅敩ꄈ∁䬅䞘䙨䙙꫿ᰗ䙃䰃䞠䞸退ࠊꁱࠅ캙ࠄsdmc退ࠊb9<br>
   ( ͡° ͜ʖ ͡°)

 ## Additional Thanks